Laguerre-Gaussian pulses for spin-polarized ion beam acceleration: Particle-in-cell simulations

 The target parameters available in experiment are indeed what is currently limiting the acceleration of polarized ions via laser-plasma interaction.
 While high-density, short gas jets can generally be realized, the experiments with polarized Helium-3 require pre-polarized targets.
 These are -- up to now -- only available with a maximum density of approx. $10^{19} \mathrm{cm}^{-3} = 0.006 n_\crit$.
-Moreover, the target used in Ref. \cite{Zheng2024} has an interaction length on the scale of one millimeter.
-Simulations by Gibbon \textit{et al.} have shown that even a slightly shorter target could lead to a more forward-directed beam \cite{Gibbon2022}.
+Moreover, the target used by Zheng \textit{et al.}\cite{Zheng2024} has an interaction length on the scale of one millimeter.
+Simulations by Gibbon \textit{et al.} have shown that even a slightly shorter target could lead to a more forward-directed beam.\cite{Gibbon2022}

-Therefore, we have also conducted additional simulations with reduced densities but the same interaction length to evaluate the effect on MVA via Laguerre-Gaussian pulses.
+Therefore, we have also conducted additional simulations with reduced densities but the same interaction length of $60\lambda$ to evaluate the effect on MVA via Laguerre-Gaussian pulses.
 The density reduction leads to a strongly reduced maximum energy of 35.5 MeV of $0.03 n_\crit$ and only 4.2 MeV at $0.006 n_\crit$.
 The minimum polarization in both cases exceeds the higher-density simulations at approx. 99\%.
 The higher polarization can be attributed to the improved collimation process.
 Whereas the central filament for the higher-density target [see Fig. \ref{fig:mechanism}(b)] has distinct kinks and imperfections, the filament at lower densities is much smoother and narrower.
 Thus, the particles in the filament will experience fewer depolarizing contributions.
 As mentioned before, laser and target parameters have not been matched for these simulations.
 We will discuss aspects of possible optimization in the following section.